FelixPcll/desk-access-system/README.md

 This repo contains an electron app wich I was full stack developer.
 It's incomplet yet, but I'm working on and will finish soon.

-To run this app, just go tu the path with the powershell and run:
+To run this app you must have installed npm.
+After this, just go to the path with the powershell and run:

 ```powershell
 $ npm install